Eggs are highly nutritious, versatile and delicious. But, what if eggs aren't an option?

 - Binding in baking: When chia seeds are stirred into water, juice or other liquid, the mixture becomes a recipe-ready gel, which acts as a binder and holds all ingredients together in a baked item.
 Try this standard version as a large egg equivalent: Mix 1 tablespoon chia seeds with 3 tablespoons water; let stand for 5 minutes.
 Prefer flaxseed?
 A tablespoon of ground flaxseed added to the same amount of water can be used instead of chia seeds.

 - Leavening in baking: When you need a baked good to rise, make chia or flaxseed gel as indicated above, then add ½ teaspoon baking powder to the batter.
-Multiply based on number of eggs in the original recipe.
-Powdered egg replacers also are very popular and easy to use — simply follow the manufacturer's instructions and mix the powder with water.
+Multiply based on the number of eggs in the original recipe.
+Powdered egg replacers also are popular and easy to use — simply follow the manufacturer's instructions and mix the powder with water.

 - Moistness and richness in baking: Whether your recipe is sweet or savory, these egg alternatives are versatile in baking and provide a winning combination of moistness and richness: mashed banana, applesauce, pureed avocado, garbanzo beans or silken tofu.
 Use ¼ cup of any of these plant-based ingredients to replace one large egg.